 Returning to Campus

 Since our rapid shift to online instruction at the start of the COVID-19 pandemic

-in March 2020, Hartnell has been working with all stakeholders
+in March 2020, the Hartnell Community College District has been working with all stakeholders

 to restore the many benefits of face-to-face instruction and engagement.
+The college

 Hartnell also urges its employees and students to be vaccinated for COVID-19 as soon

 The college will continue to provide the latest information available about instruction and operations to both our college community and the greater community.
 The health and safety of our students, employees and visitors remains our first priority.